What Is G-Sync And Is It Worth It?

 Screen tearing will negatively impact your gaming experience

-Screen tearing occurs when the monitor attempts to display more than one frame simultaneously, which is a direct result of the graphics card generating additional frames and transmitting them to the monitor.
+Screen tearing occurs when the monitor attempts to display more than one frame concurrently, which is a direct result of the graphics card generating additional frames and transmitting them to the monitor.

-This especially annoying visual glitch can ruin your immersion in a game.
-Fortunately, NVIDIA developed a pretty good solution.
+This particularly annoying visual glitch can ruin your immersion in a game.
+Fortunately, NVIDIA developed a pretty effective solution.

 What Is G-Sync?